kussshhhh/synapse/README.md

-# 🧠 Synapse
+# Synapse

 Your intelligent second brain - store, search, and discover content across images, URLs, documents, and notes with AI-powered multimodal search.

+the fundamental idea is to create a core service with apis and postgres db and expose those apis to interact with many interfaces (website, browser extension, llm, mobile app)

 ## Features

-- **Multimodal Storage**: Images, URLs, PDFs, videos, notes, products
+- **Multimodal Storage**: Images, URLs, PDFs, videos, notes, products.
 - **AI-Powered Search**: Claude analyzes your queries and suggests optimal search strategies
 - **Smart Content Types**: Automatic filtering based on what you're looking for
 - **Semantic + Text Search**: CLIP embeddings + traditional text matching
 - **Browser Extension**: One-click saving with floating UI
-- **Auto-Tagging**: Claude generates smart tags for uploaded content
+- **Auto-Tagging**: Claude generates smart tags for uploaded content in the background so when you upload smth it gets saved instantaneously but the tags are processed in the background and later added for better search.

 ## Quick Start